Boomslangnz/FFBArcadePlugin/Includes/FFBPluginReadme.txt

 - Modified GUI Page so Supermodel Outputs only shows relevant information for Supermodel Games

 - Added Sleep before loading MAME Output as this caused issues on some pcs where Outputs values were not recieved

+- Added optional Force Spring to M2 Emulator if you want Spring effect the entire time

+- Fixed issue where Outrunners would continue rumbling occassionally when on road

 - Progress made on Hard Drivin' & Race Drivin' (Big thanks to Ducon 2016 for creating math formula and helping with this) but not possible yet to work